intuition-dev/intuDesignWork/README.md

 - CSS for the image, eg: background is stored in that page or markup. (to avoid bit-rot)
 - Else in assets if needed 2X.
 - Components should be designed to be external on CDN - and (CSS) FW agnostic: A FW should not style inside the component.
 Use YIELD if needed.
+- Same with loader.js or such.
+Page specific is in the page folder.
+More than one or site wise is assets.

 ## Effects and animation:
 - Avoid @keyframes or animation in CSS/SASS.
 Instead use GSAP or other .js libs